Fractal Graph Contrastive Learning

 \textbf{Renormalisation Graph.}

-In contrastive learning, constructing an “augmented graph” that retains structural similarity while preserving appropriate differences from the original is crucial.
-Here, we introduce the concept of the \emph{renormalisation graph}, whose core idea has appeared in various literature (e.g., in multi-scale network analysis and abstractions of complex networks~\citep{song2005self}), but whose application to augmentations for contrastive learning is relatively novel.
+In contrastive learning, constructing an augmented graph that remains structurally aligned with the original graph is crucial.
+Renormalisation provides such a view by explicitly coarsening the graph through disjoint boxes.
+The idea is classical in multi-scale network analysis and complex-network renormalisation~\citep{song2005self}; here we use it as a graph-level augmentation for contrastive learning.

-\begin{definition} Let $G$ be a given graph, and let $\{U_i\}_{i\in \mathcal{I}}$ be an $L$ box-covering of $G$.
-We construct the renormalised graph $\mathscr{R}(G)$ as follows: \textbf{(i)} Collapse each covering set $U_i$ into a single \emph{supervertex} $v_i$. \textbf{(ii)} If there exists at least one edge in $G$ connecting a vertex in $U_i$ to a vertex in $U_j$ (with $i \neq j$), then place a \emph{superedge} between $v_i$ and $v_j$ in $\mathscr{R}(G)$.
-The resulting graph $\mathscr{R}(G)$ is called the \emph{renormalised graph} of $G$ at the given scale $L$. $\mathscr{R}(G)$ is equipped with the unweighted shortest-path metric induced by its adjacency matrix. \end{definition}

-From an intuitive standpoint, the construction of $\mathscr{R}(G)$ disregards certain fine-grained local structures while highlighting the global characteristics of the original graph in a more compact form.
-Because renormalisation at different scales can accentuate multi-scale self-similarity, having both $G$ and $\mathscr{R}(G)$ simultaneously in contrastive learning allows the model to “perceive” macro-level structural resemblance, thereby facilitating a more effective capture of the essential features of a fractal network.
-Full algorithmic details are deferred to Appendix~\ref{appendix: math}.